mouli-gupta/linear-regression-from-scratch/README.md

 At first, the loss was increasing instead of decreasing, which made the model unstable.
 When I removed normalization, I got overflow errors and the values became very large.
 The model stopped working properly.
-It was also confusing to understand how the values of m and b are updated during training.
-I also faced a small issue while loading the dataset due to incorrect file placement.
+I also faced a small error while loading the dataset.

 ## Resolutions

-I fixed the loss and overflow issue by normalizing the data and choosing a proper learning rate.
-I understood the updates by observing how the values change step by step during training.
-I fixed the dataset issue by placing the CSV file in the same folder as the notebook.
+Normalizing the data and correcting the learning rate fixed the loss and overflow issue. the dataset issue was fixed by placing the CSV file in the same folder as the notebook.

 ## Results

-The loss decreases smoothly over epochs, which shows that the model is learning correctly.
+After training the model, the loss started decreasing steadily, which shows that the model was learning properly.
-The final equation represents the relationship between area and price after training.
+The final equation gives a clear relationship between area and price based on the data.

 ## Learnings

-I learned how linear regression works internally instead of using libraries.
+1. I understood the concepts of linear regression.
-I understood how gradient descent updates the model step by step.
+2. I learned how gradient descent updates the model step by step.
-I also learned that normalization is very important for stable training.

 ## How to run this project

 1. Download or clone this repository
 2. Make sure the CSV file and notebook are in the same folder
-3. Install required libraries:
+3. Install required libraries
-4. Open Jupyter Notebook:
+4. Open Jupyter Notebook
 5. Run all the cells in order

-You will get the loss vs epoch graph and the final learned equation.